NoahSaso/pong_p5js/README.md

 Instructions
 ============

-Use `W` to move the left paddle upward
+Use `W` to move the left paddle upward.
-Use `S` to move the left paddle downward
+Use `S` to move the left paddle downward.

-Use `up arrow` to move the right paddle upward
+Use `up arrow` to move the right paddle upward.
-Use `down arrow` to move the right paddle downward
+Use `down arrow` to move the right paddle downward.